Channel State Acquisition in Uplink NOMA for Cellular-Connected UAV: Exploitation of Doppler and Modulation Diversities: System model and basic assumptions

-Hereinafter, without loss of generality, the reported signal models refer to the single coherence interval $[0,T_\text{coh})$ of the TU channel, which corresponds to the transmission of $N_\text{coh}$ OFDM symbols.
-After filtering, for $t \in [0,T_\text{coh})$ and $j \in \{1,2,\ldots, J\}$, the baseband received signal at the $j$-th antenna of the BS can be written as
+Hereinafter, without loss of generality, the reported signal models refer to the observation interval $[0,T_0)$ of the TU channel, which corresponds to the transmission of $N_0$ OFDM symbols.
+After filtering, for $t \in [0,T_0)$ and $j \in \{1,2,\ldots, J\}$, the baseband received signal at the $j$-th antenna of the BS can be written as

 where $w_j(t)$ is the complex envelope of (filtered) noise statistically independent of $x_\text{TX}(t)$, for $\text{TX} \in \{\text{A}, \text{T}\}$.